tinygo-org/tinygo-site/content/docs/guides/build.md

 choco install --confirm git golang mingw make cmake ninja python
 ```

+Use *Git Bash* (installed above) to run all the build commands like `make`.
+The TinyGo build system expects a Unix-like environment that is not normally provided by Windows but is included already in *Git Bash*.

 #### Building LLVM

 The following command takes care of downloading and building LLVM.
 It places the source code in `llvm-project/` and the build output in `llvm-build/`.
 It only needs to be done once until the next LLVM release (every half year).